GianlucaMancusi/COVID-19-Apache-Beam-Statistics/README.md

 # COVID-19-Apache-Beam-Statistics
 Statistical processing of COVID-19 data using Apache Beam for Google Cloud Dataflow in Python.
-Project for the examination of Cloud Systems and Applications (2019-20), course *Magistrale di Ingegneria Informatica presso il Dipartimento di Ingegneria Enzo Ferrari*.
+Project for the examination of Cloud Systems and Applications (2019-20), course *Magistrale di Ingegneria Informatica at the Dipartimento di Ingegneria Enzo Ferrari*.

 ## Type of data accepted
 The type of data accepted follows the data scheme by province proposed by the repository [pcm-dpc/COVID-19](https://github.com/pcm-dpc/COVID-19) Italian.